swiftlang/swift-syntax/CONTRIBUTING.md

 Once you've pushed your branch, you should see an option on this repository's page to create a PR from a branch in your fork.

+> [!TIP]
+> It's encouraged to submit a PR even if you're stuck on the issue.

 ## Opening a PR for Release Branch

 In order for a pull request to be considered for inclusion in a release branch (e.g. `release/6.0`) after it has been cut, it must meet the following requirements: